tradingstrategy-ai/docs/source/programming/market-data/trading-pairs.rst

 .. code-block:: text

-    how many quote tokens you get for 1 base token
+    how many quote tokens you get for 1 base token (including or excluding any fees, price impact and exeuction slippage)

 This is the spot market price.